7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 What Cost Can the Wrong Contract Structure Produce?

 Instrument selection directly influences the financial cost and mechanical burden of the transaction.
 A short-horizon leveraged retail exposure does not solve the same operational problem as a known future corporate payable.
 Furthermore, a standardized listed hedge does not solve the same problem as a bespoke OTC hedge.
-Identifying the precise structural limits supports tighter cost control and restricts an otherwise accurate thesis from failing via execution drag [1].
+Identifying the precise structural limits thoroughly supports tighter cost control and restricts an accurate thesis from failing via execution drag (Chatham Financial, 2024).

 Why Must Settlement Logic Be Isolated Before Currency Exposure Is Chosen?

 Settlement logic isolates the mechanical requirements of the exposure before execution begins.
 Practitioners must answer three structural questions: First, is the need immediate or future-dated?
 Second, is physical delivery, cash settlement, or net difference required?
 Third, are bespoke OTC terms or exchange standardization required?
-Answering these parameters defines the operational boundary and aligns the objective with the correct structural family [2].
+Answering these parameters seamlessly defines the operational boundary and aligns the objective with the correct structural family (BIS, 2023).

 What Are the 7 Forex Market Types at a Glance?